 Online, you can use Yogurtland’s Flavor Finder to identify which flavors are gluten-free.
 One exciting thing about Yogurtland is that many of the flavors that sound like they would contain gluten (like “cake batter”) are actually gluten-free.
 I love when that happens!

 I took my Nima Sensor to Yogurtland so I could be certain I was indeed getting a gluten-free frozen yogurt treat.
 Watch me test several frozen yogurt flavors (Salted Caramel and Red Velvet Cupcake Batter) live on Facebook Live (video coming soon).

 The Nima Sensor is an awesome device, especially if you are sensitive to gluten.
 I know even a little gluten will send me running to bathroom!

 In order to test your frozen yogurt for gluten, simply put a pea-sized amount of it into the test capsule.
 In about 2-3 minutes, Nima will tell you if the piece of food you tested contains gluten.
 Isn’t it nice to gain a little insight into whether or not your food is really gluten-free?
 Food transparency is here!

-You can learn more about the Nima Sensor in this detailed, informational article, and you can purchase one for yourself HERE.
+You can learn more about the Nima Sensor in this detailed, informational article.
 I carry my Nima Sensor wherever I go, and if something is in question, I have Nima by my side to help me know for sure!

 OK, back to the frozen yogurt shop.